 First things first, it’s not breaking news that teeth are not only meant for bubblegum chewing or taking a perfect selfie.
 In fact, behind each and every shining tooth is a world of sensitivity evoked by the presence of something hardly anybody thinks of: the tooth nerves.

 These small dynamites are really the cause of your sensing, reacting, and sometimes even occurring to protect your mouth from bigger dental problems.
-But only when they are… malfunction?
-Nature will put you through intense pain.
-If you’ve ever bitten a tender nerve on a lump of ice cream or had a severe throb lingering all night long, then I guess, in a quite cruel way, you have met your tooth nerve.
+But when they malfunction, nature will put you through intense pain.
+If you’ve ever felt a sharp sting from ice cream or had a severe throb lingering all night long, then you have met your tooth nerve in a quite cruel way.

-Quality dental treatment is not only the right of European citizens but also of anyone who comes to Lema Dental Clinic in Istanbul, Turkey.
+Quality dental treatment is the right of anyone who comes to Lema Dental Clinic in Istanbul, Turkey.
 To diagnose nerve problems, we use the latest technology, such as digital X-rays and 3D imaging.
-Additionally, the dental expertise of our staff and our minimally invasive techniques allow us to select the least painful, most efficient, and long-lasting alternatives to achieve a Hollywood Smile for you.
+Additionally, the expertise of our staff and our minimally invasive techniques allow us to select the least painful, most efficient, and long-lasting alternatives to achieve a Hollywood Smile for you.

 What Are Dental Nerves and Where Are They Located?

-- Enamel – the hard covering of the crown (it is comparable to a helmet).
+- Enamel – the hard outer covering (like a helmet).

-- Dentin – richer in nerves and blood vessels, the yellowish middle layer.
+- Dentin – the yellowish middle layer, rich in nerves and blood vessels.

-- Pulp – the inside of the tooth, which is home to the nerves, the blood vessels, and the connective tissue.
+- Pulp – the inside of the tooth, home to the nerves, blood vessels, and connective tissue.

-It is the soft pulp where the main trigger of the senses is.
-This pulp spreads all the way down through the long and thin channels called root canals, and is the one that keeps the tooth connected to the jawbone.
-Look at the dental pulp as the brain of your tooth; it always functions well and adapts to its surroundings.
+The soft pulp is where the main trigger of the senses is.
+This pulp spreads down through long, thin channels called root canals, connecting the tooth to the jawbone.
+Look at the dental pulp as the brain of your tooth; it always functions and adapts to its surroundings.

-What the Nerves of Tooth Teach about Oral Health
+What Tooth Nerves Teach Us About Oral Health

-- Sensation: It is the nerves that allow us to feel textures, which is important in chewing and speaking with precision.
+- Sensation: Nerves allow us to feel textures, which is important for precise chewing and speaking.

-- Circulation: The pulp that covers the nerves sustains the tooth with necessary nutrients and a blood supply, especially while the tooth is developing.
+- Circulation: The pulp sustains the tooth with necessary nutrients and blood supply, especially during development.

-Your tooth nerves are a part of your body’s alarm system.
-If you don’t have them, things such as cavities or cracks can go undetected until the tooth breaks off.
-Ah!
+Your tooth nerves are part of your body’s alarm system.
+Without them, problems like cavities or cracks could go undetected until the tooth breaks.

 The Most Common Causes of Tooth Nerve Pain